PAPER: Giuliani said to have taken part in 2018 call with Venezuela's president as part of shadow effort to ease him from power…

 The international call came in September 2018, after months of rising tension between the United States and Venezuela, a key strategic player in South America.

-On one end of the line was Venezuela’s socialist president, the pariah leader of a disintegrating economywhom President Trump’s administration was seeking to isolate.
+On one end of the line was Venezuela’s socialist president, the pariah leader of a disintegrating economy whom President Donald Trump’s administration was seeking to isolate.

-On the other end: the U.S. president’s personal attorney Rudolph W. Giuliani and then-Rep. Pete Sessions (R-Tex.).
+On the other end: the U.S. president’s personal attorney Rudy Giuliani and then-Rep. Pete Sessions, R-Texas.

 Both were part of a shadow diplomatic effort, backed in part by private interests, aimed at engineering a negotiated exit to ease President Nicolás Maduro from power and reopen resource-rich Venezuela to business, according to people familiar with the endeavor.